 The slow cooker has become a staple in most homes for flavorful fish and decadent slow-roasted meats—both of which require minimum prep and almost no stovetop cooking time.
 Though you might consider a faithful crockpot your favorite kitchen appliance, there are a ton of new ways to harness its potential beyond chilli and pulled pork.
-To help you take advantage of it’s slow cooking powers, here are five perfect crockpot recipes that will have you and your family loving mealtime once again.
+To help you take advantage of its slow cooking powers, here are five seafood crockpot recipes that will have you and your family loving mealtime once again.

 Lemon Pepper Tilapia with Asparagus

 This healthy, light recipe by The Crockin’ Girls features buttery Tilapia fillets with a zesty, lemon twist.
 As a recipe with only five ingredients, the slow cooker is really put to work to develop robust flavors—plus the foil packets are a neat take on more typical recipes.
 This is quite possibly the easiest (and tastiest!) slow-cooker dish you can whip up.

 - 4-6 Tilapia fillets, frozen or thawed

 - Cut a piece of foil for each fillet.

 - Divide the bundle of asparagus evenly by the number of fillets you’re making.

 - Lay fillet onto the piece of foil and evenly sprinkle it with 1 teaspoon of lemon pepper seasoning and the juice of half of a lemon.
 Add butter.

 - Fold the foil over the fish, then fold the ends together to seal it.

 - Repeat for all of the fillets, then place in the slow cooker on high for two hours if the fish is thawed or three hours if the fish is frozen.